eburghar/rconfd/README.md

 # Backends

 There are currently 4 supported back-ends.
-The secrets are collected among all templates and all config files (to fetch each secret only once) and the `cmd` is executed if any of the config file change after manifestation.
+The secrets are collected among all templates and all config files (to fetch each secret only once) and the `hooks.modified` is executed if any of the config file change after manifestation.

 ## Vault